 With smart EV charging that lets drivers interact with stations online or in a mobile app, retailers can create virtual "Connections" to drivers who use their stations.
 This just requires drivers to submit a simple connection request in the app and allows retail organisations to learn more about who's using their stations and when, giving them new insight into their customers.

 Retailers can build on these customer connections by developing loyalty programs that cater to EV drivers.
 Giving EV drivers special deals can bring them back to charge (and shop) even more often.
 Some sample offers that companies have created include free charging, free stays at hotels and even free wine tastings.

 What types of EV charging work best for retail?
-ChargePoint customers have found that a mix of Level 2 and DC fast charging can be appropriate for many retail locations, especially malls with many different types of stores.
-Level 2 charging is a good choice for retail locations that offer multiple options, including dining, theatres and multiple types of stores.
-DC fast charging helps bring in customers who make a few purchases while they get a quick charge.
+ChargePoint customers have found that a mix of AC and DC charging can be appropriate for many retail locations, especially shopping centres with many different types of stores.
+AC fast charging is a good choice for retail locations that offer multiple options, including dining, theatres and multiple types of stores.
+DC rapid charging helps bring in customers who make a few purchases while they get a quick charge.
 Both types of charging can play an important role in better serving retail customers.

-Want to learn more about how EV charging worked for one retailer?
+Want to learn more about how EV charging can elevate your business?